The multiloop sunset to all orders: The sunset integral in four dimensions

 This basis consists of $L$ elements (derivatives up to order $L-1$) because the differential operator has order $L$.
 Higher derivatives can be expressed in terms of lower ones using equation~\eqref{e:PF1mass}.

-\textbf{Dimension-raising operator.} The structure of this basis, combined with Tarasov's dimension-raising relations, implies that the all-equal-mass sunset integral in $D+2$ dimensions can be obtained from the integral in $D$ dimensions by the action of a differential operator of order $L-1$:
+\textbf{Dimension-lowering operator.} The structure of this basis, combined with Tarasov's dimension-lowering relations, implies that the all-equal-mass sunset integral in $D+2$ dimensions can be obtained from the integral in $D$ dimensions by the action of a differential operator of order $L-1$:

 where $o^{(L)}_r(p^2, D)$ is a polynomial in $p^2$ of degree $L+r$ and $S^{(L)}(p^2,D)$ is a polynomial in $p^2$ of order $L-1$ generated from the reduction of the reduced topologies that are multiple tadpoles for the case of the sunset integrals.